The Oldest Contested Marathon in the World

 The need to safeguard participants and spectators predictably proves to be of primary importance, although Dunham’s film isn’t really interested in the nitty-gritty of how those ends might be achieved.
 Instead, we see snapshots of those preparations before segueing into a recap of the race’s origins, as well as its most groundbreaking turning points.
 In those passages, what emerges is a sense of the marathon’s defining spirit of endurance and communal camaraderie that is epitomized by the “Boston Strong” movement.

-Funded by John Hancock, which also sponsors the race itself, “Boston” touches on myriad groundbreaking marathon moments from an upbeat, uncomplicated perspective.
+“Boston” touches on myriad groundbreaking marathon moments from an upbeat, uncomplicated perspective.
 As such, there’s very little dramatic tension to the proceedings, either when it gazes into the past or when it confronts the 2014 race, which even casual sports fans will know ahead of time went off without a hitch.
-Informative and moving without ever feeling particularly incisive, Dunham’s documentary is an informational movie.
+Informative and moving without ever feeling particularly incisive, Dunham’s documentary is not to be missed.